Main Library and disabled users

 Furniture and study rooms

 If you are a student you may be eligible to use the accessible individual study rooms on the 1st Floor.
 To arrange this students should contact the Student Disability Service (details at the bottom of the web page).
 All adjustable height desks and standing height desks have notices attached to them identifying them as such.
-Staff will be happy to show you there location.
+Staff will be happy to show you their locations.

-- 1 on the Lower Ground Floor, East Study Area.
+- Lower Ground Floor, East Study Area - manual.

-- 1 on Ground Floor, next to pillar in front of Heldesk on the left hand side.
+- Ground Floor- next to pillar in front of Heldesk on the left hand side - manual.

-- 2 beside the Quick Use computers on the Ground Floor.
+- Ground Floor -2 beside the Quick Use computers - manual.

-- 4 on the 1st Floor, at the bank of computers against the wall near the water fountain.
+- 1st Floor - 4 at the bank computers aganist the wall near the water fountain - manual.

-- 1 on the 2nd Floor facing the gardens on the North East side.
+- 2nd Floor- facing the gardens on the North East side - manual.

-- 5th Floor, within the post graduate area.
+- 5th Floor -within the post graduate area.
+Desk 169 - electric.

 If you require assistance to evacuate in an emergency you should ensure you have a PEEP (Personal Emergency Evacuation Plan).
 To arrange a PEEP for this building please contact your school or line manager for more information.
 If you are a visitor to the building and require assistance to evacuate in an emergency please inform a member of staff at the Reception Desk.